 A great place for ouzo and meze (aka the Greek tapas).
 Very traditional, Scholarheio has been feeding Athenians since 1935.
 Good prices and food.
 If you don’t know what to choose, they offer you ten dishes to choose from.
 Also popular with students.

-An Athenian institution with a tricky name that you cannot miss.
+A true Athenian institution.
+They have a tricky name that you cannot ignore.
 First opened in 1865, you’ll find it in the basement of a building on Kydathineon street.
-The house’s speciality is, well, you guessed it, fried cod.
+The house’s speciality is, you guessed it, fried cod.

 You simply can’t leave Athens without a visit to Brettos!
 A cocktail bar but also the city’s oldest distillery, established in 1909.
-They make delicious liquors to either buy or enjoy on the spot.
-Flavours include mastiha, cherry, lemon, honey and cinnamon (“rakomelo”) and of course the classic ouzo.
+They make delicious liquors that you can also enjoy on location.
+Flavours include mastiha, cherry, lemon, honey and cinnamon (“rakomelo”).
+Of course, they also make classic ouzo.
 Also famous on Instagram for its backlit shelves full of colourful bottles.

-Oh, I should mention that it is very conveniently next door to Damigos tavern (the one with the fried cod, remember?)
+By the way, I should mention that it is conveniently next door to Damigos tavern (the one with the fried cod, remember?)
 So you get to have your lunch and a drink afterwards.
 Perfection!